Family Health|Kids and Teens

 What is rheumatic fever?

 Rheumatic fever is a rare inflammatory disease.
 It mostly happens in areas that don’t have access to health care.
 It usually doesn’t happen in the United States.
-Children ages 5 to 15 are at greatest risk of getting rheumatic fever.
+Children ages 5 to 15 are at greatest risk.

 Symptoms